floalex/buildingapplicationsMVC/musicstore/express-backbone-projectsetup.md

   - put:
   Use the Underscore Node module to locate the current album based on an ID received from the request body.
-  Overwrite properties from the request body on the current album.
-  Save the albums data with the set method.
+  Overwrite properties from the request body on the current album. (with _.extend) Save the albums data with the set method.
   Send the updated current album back as JSON using the response object.
   - delete:
-  Use the Underscore reject method to obtain all albums except the one with the ID from req.body.
+  Use the Underscore reject method to obtain all albums except the one with the ID from req.params.
   Save the albums data with the set method.
   Send a status code of 200, then end the response using res.status(200).end().